Automated Quantum Algorithm Design using a Domain-Specific Language: Methods

-The motifs are the building blocks of our DSL and are used to generate hypergraphs associated with a unitary operation.
-The nodes of the hypergraph correspond to qubit indices and edges represent the input connectivity of the associated unitary.
-Each motif type corresponds to a different method of edge generation.
-The cycle iterates through the list of nodes when creating edges, while the pivot connects one or more fixed nodes to all remaining nodes.
-The mask motif makes nodes unavailable to subsequent motifs, while its counterpart the unmask makes unavailable nodes available again.
-The mask motif can be associated with non-unitary operations, specifically operations conditioned on measurement outcomes, however, we have not used this functionality in the experiments presented here.
+where the product of unitaries is ordered with indices increasing from right to left, as indicated by the arrows.
+In Eq.~\eqref{eq:hypergraph_build_state}, we see that the sequence of edges $E_m$ determines the gate placement patterns within the circuit.
+In turn, each motif $M_m$ generates the sequence of edges $E_m$ based on a rule that captures size scaling.
+In this way, the algorithm $\mathcal{A}$ is built without having to specify a system size.
+Eq.~\eqref{eq:hypergraph_build_state} enables the analytical analysis of the resulting circuit, and allows us to verify whether the generalisation of the algorithm to any problem size is correctly captured.}

-The specific behaviour of each motif is controlled by several properties that influence edge generation.
-For example, the global pattern property of the pivot is used to control which nodes are fixed in the one-to-many edge generation pattern.
-Once the number of nodes is fixed, the graph’s edges are generated and the associated unitary is repeatedly connected to each edge, resulting in a quantum circuit.
+Each motif type corresponds to a different method of edge generation. {The cycle iterates through the list of nodes when creating edges, while the pivot connects one or more fixed nodes to all remaining nodes.
+The mask motif makes nodes unavailable to subsequent motifs, while its counterpart the unmask makes unavailable nodes available again.} The specific behaviour of each motif type is controlled by several properties that influence edge generation.
+For example, the global pattern property of the pivot is used to control which nodes are fixed in the one-to-many edge generation pattern. {Appendix~\ref{app:DSL} provides further explanation of the DSL by example.}

 Motifs can be composed to create a sequence of motifs, which can in turn be composed to form higher-level motifs, and so on.
 When the number of nodes (qubits) is specified, the edges are generated according to the order of the motifs in the composition.
 For example, in the representation of the Deutsch-Jozsa algorithm in Fig.~\ref{fig:instantiations} the cycle of the Hadamard gates is placed before the pivot of the Pauli-Z gates in the circuit representation according to the order of operations in the composition of motifs shown on the left.